Will China join Pakistan-led efforts to mediate US-Iran peace?

 The Strait of Hormuz, a narrow waterway between Iran and Oman, carries roughly a fifth of the world’s daily oil and gas supplies and has been effectively disrupted since the war began on February 28 following US-Israeli attacks on Iran, which killed Iranian Supreme Leader Ayatollah Ali Khamenei and other military and political leaders.

-Syed, however, said, Beijing was “well-positioned and increasingly willing to act as a credible underwriter of this process”, given its economic ties with Iran, broadly stable relations with all parties, and its financial and diplomatic weight.
+Syed, however, said Beijing was “well-positioned and increasingly willing to act as a credible underwriter of this process”, given its economic ties with Iran, broadly stable relations with all parties, and its financial and diplomatic weight.

 “Chinese officials clearly link Beijing’s support for Pakistan’s mediation to ‘restoring Hormuz transit’ and ‘regional peace and stability’,” he said.
 “China will not be a neutral bystander.
 It would rather see a stabilised Iran-US track as serving its core interests.”